Mohanananda Brahmachari

 Shree Shree Mohanananda Brahmachari (17 December 1904 - 29 August 1999) was an Indian spiritual guru.
 He was the second Mohanta (Head) of the Ram Niwas Brahmacharya Ashram, Deoghar.
 He also created number of trusts, social service foundations, hospitals, medical centers, and schools under his Guru's name, Guru Sri Sri Balananda Brahmachari across India.

 His childhood name was Manmohon Banerjee and was second son of Sri Hem Chandra Banerjee and Srimoti Binoyini Debi.
 He was born at Khaprelbazar in Midnapur town of West Bengal.
 By birth He is descendant of Bhatta Narayan Family and belonging to "Sandilya Gotra".
 He studied at C.M.S School of Bhagalpur, and on English Medium School of Dhanbad.
 He passed Entrance equivalent to Matriculation / Secondary Examination in first division in the year 1920.
 He studied intermediate in Scottish Church College and stayed in Ogilivie Hostel.

+Ashrams and institutions

+Sri Sri Mohanananda Brahmachari was associated with the Balananda Brahmachari tradition and was involved in establishing and developing religious, charitable and social-service institutions under the name of his guru, Sri Sri Balananda Brahmachari.
+The Sri Sri Balananda Ashrams organisation lists several ashrams and tirthashrams associated with this tradition across India.